hueiiming/Golang-API-Assessment/README.md

 PORT=8080
 DB_PASSWORD=<PASSWORD>
 ```
-<small>Note: DB_PASSWORD is for production connection to PostgreSQL, the password will be provided by me</small>
+**Note**: DB_PASSWORD is for production connection to PostgreSQL, the password will be provided by me

 ### Step 1: Clone repo
 ```